007 MAGAZINE - The World's Foremost James Bond Resource!

 Quantum of Solace newspaper advertisements

 To celebrate the release Quantum of Solace, the famous Knightsbridge store Harrods, once again gave over their Brompton Road window displays to an array of items seen in the latest James Bond film.
-Running from October 25, 2008 January 2009 the displays included the Sunseeker speedboat (exhibited until November 22nd) and Aston Martin DBS driven by James Bond in Quantum of Solace.
+Running from October 25, 2008 to January 2009 the displays included the Sunseeker speedboat (exhibited until November 22nd) and Aston Martin DBS driven by James Bond in Quantum of Solace.
 Daniel Craig's Tom Ford suit and the black Prada dress worn by Olga Kurylenko in the film were also displayed alongside the latest OMEGA watch.

 Harrods 2008 Quantum of Solace window displays